junxit/us-congress-bills-109/bill.md

 ## § 11.
 Re-entry employment preparation through work-based training and apprenticeship

 - **(a)** *In General* Chapter 307 of title 18, United States Code, is further amended by inserting after section 4124a, as added by section 10(b), the following new section:
   > ## § 4124b.
-Re-entry employment preparation through work-based training and apprenticeship.
+Re-entry employment preparation through work-based training and apprenticeship
   >
   > - **(a)** *Participation authorized* A private for-profit business entity shall be an eligible entity for participation in the program authorized by section 4124a of this title, if such participation conforms with the requirements and limitations of this section.
   > - **(b)** *Requirements relating to products and services* A private for-profit business entity is eligible for such participation if such business entity proposes to train participating inmates, pursuant to subsection (c), by producing a product or performing a service, if such product or service is of a type for which there is no production or performance within the United States by noninmate workers.